patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/login-page/login-page.md

 13. **Links (optional):** Provides an area for additional links to pages where the user can get more information or access help.

+## Content guidelines

+* Use “log in” to describe the verb of signing or logging in an account.
+Note, it is “log in” and not “log into”.
+* Use “login” as an adjective to describe something related to the act of logging in to an application, like a page.
+The noun Login can also be used as an alternative for Username, but Username is recommended.

 ## Usage

-There are three main usage scenarios related to the login page:
+There are 3 main usage scenarios related to the login page:

 1. A user wants to gain access to an application.